umijs/umi/docs/guide/library.md

 #### How to use state

-If the sample component needs to use state, you need to extract the code into a file such as `demo.jsx`, introduce it and render it, and the sample code can be displayed in markdown.
+If the sample component needs to use state, you need to extract the code into a file such as `demo.jsx`, import it and render it, and the sample code can be displayed in markdown.

 ### Monorepo